Via Dolorosa, the path covered with tears

 Take a brief look at some interesting facts about the Church of the Holy Sepulchre

-• The Church property is shared among the Greek Orthodox Church, Roman Catholic Church and Armenian Apostolic.
-Also, there are the Coptic Orthodox Church, Syriac Orthodox Church and Ethiopian Orthodox Church.
+- The Church property is shared among the Greek Orthodox Church, Roman Catholic Church and Armenian Apostolic Church.
+Also, there are the Coptic Orthodox Church, the Syriac Orthodox Church and the Ethiopian Orthodox Church.

 Doors and ladder on the Church of the Holy Sepulchre